Rent a kayak or canoe or go on a guided kayak trip © 1000 Islands Kayaking Company

 Use our paddling trip page, the Thousand Islands Water Trail website, and our Visitor Safety page for an easy, safe and fun adventure.

 Paddling the cool waters of Thousand Islands National Park is nearly effortless with the help of regional outfitters 1000 Islands Kayaking Company.
 Experienced guides take care of every detail, from introductory lessons to en route snacks.
 The fresh air is good for the body and soul and trip planning is a breeze.

 Check out our guided paddling trip page for more information and our Visitor Safety page to ensure a safe return.

 Take an easy trip to some of our park islands.
 In 5 minutes, you can be at one of the national park islands.
 Find more information at 1000 Islands Kayaking Company.

 Rent a boat

-A number of marinas in the Thousand Islands Area rent various types of boats including large, live-in houseboats to visitors of the Thousand Islands.
-Find a full listing of marinas and the products and services they provide at the Visit the 1000 Islands website.
+A number of marinas in the Thousand Islands Area rent various types of boats including large, live-in houseboats to visitors of the 1000 Islands.
+Find a full listing of marinas and the products and services they provide by visiting the 1000 Islands website.

 Boaters should also obtain the most current nautical navigational charts, topographic maps or NOAA charts for the region.
 They can be purchased online from the Canadian Hyrdographic Service, ordered by telephone or purchased from retailers.
 Use your charts when planning your route and keep them handy during your trip.